 Crown Center (Sahasrara)

-This chakra is what links us to everything that is beyond our individual ego.
+The last of the 7 chakras, the crown chakra, is what links us to everything that is beyond our individual ego.
 It is everything that lies beyond our linear intellect and personal needs, preferences and emotional experiences.
 It is the gateway and source point into enlightenment.

 About our author